History of Tibet (1950–present): 1950–1955: Traditional systems

 In 1951, representatives of Tibetan authority, with the Dalai Lama's authorization, participated in negotiations with the PRC government in Beijing.
 This resulted in a Seventeen Point Agreement which established PRC's sovereignty over Tibet, and it thereby gave the PRC power to rule.
 According to author Melvin Goldstein, the agreement was ratified in Lhasa a few months later.
 According to the Tibetan government-in-exile, some members of the Tibetan Cabinet (Kashag), for example, Tibetan Prime Minister Lukhangwa, never accepted the agreement.
 But the National Assembly of Tibet, "while recognizing the extenuating circumstances under which the delegates had to sign the 'agreement', asked the government to accept the 'agreement'...the Kashag told Zhang Jingwu that it would radio its acceptance of the 'agreement'."
+Tibetan exile sources generally consider it invalid, as having been signed under duress.

-Tibetan exile sources generally consider it invalid, as having been reluctantly or unwillingly signed under duress.
 On the path that was leading him into exile in India, the 14th Dalai Lama arrived March 26, 1959 at Lhuntse Dzong where he repudiated the "17-point Agreement" as having been "thrust upon Tibetan Government and people by the threat of arms" and reaffirmed his government as the only legitimate representative of Tibet.
 According to the Seventeen Point Agreement, the Tibetan area under the Dalai Lama's authority was supposed to be a highly autonomous area of China.
 From the beginning, it was obvious that incorporating Tibet into Communist PRC would bring two opposite social systems face-to-face.
 In western Tibet, however, the Chinese Communists opted not to make social reform an immediate priority.
 On the contrary, from 1951 to 1959, traditional Tibetan society with its lords and manorial estates continued to function unchanged and were subsidized by the central government.
 Despite the presence of twenty thousand PLA troops in Central Tibet, the Dalai Lama's government was permitted to maintain important symbols from its de facto independence period.
 The first national census in all of the People's Republic of China was held in 1954, counting 2,770,000 ethnic Tibetans in China, including 1,270,000 in the Tibet Autonomous Region.
 The Chinese built highways that reached Lhasa, and then extended them to the Indian, Nepalese and Pakistani borders.